firefly-iii/docs/docs/docs/firefly-iii/financial-concepts/reconcile.md

 ### Transactions not listed on bank statement

 If you have a transaction in Firefly III that is not on your bank statement, it may have been saved with the wrong data.
-You should remove it from Firefly III, or change it so it matches a known transaction from your bank statements.
+You should remove it from Firefly III, or change it, so it matches a known transaction from your bank statements.

 ### Transactions not listed in Firefly III